-I received my PhD in History of Art with Film Studies in 2018 from Yale University, where my dissertation was awarded the Frances Blanshard Dissertation Prize.
-This became my first book The Rainbow’s Gravity (2023), which asked how new colour media transformed the way Britain saw itself and its empire between 1856 and 1968.
-The book won the BAFTSS Best First Monograph Award and the MSA First Book Prize, was shortlisted for the Kraszna-Krausz Book Award and the MLA Prize for a First Book, in addition to long-listing for the Berger Prize for British Art History and commendation from Historians of British Art as Exemplary Scholarship on the Period between 1800–1960.
+My first book The Rainbow’s Gravity (2023), asked how new colour media transformed the way Britain saw itself and its empire between 1856 and 1968.
+The book won the BAFTSS Best First Monograph Award and the MSA First Book Prize, was shortlisted for the Kraszna-Krausz Book Award and the MLA Prize for a First Book, in addition to long-listing for the Berger Prize for British Art History and a commendation from Historians of British Art.

-Before joining UCL I was a Junior Research Fellow at Newnham College, Cambridge and a Lecturer in Film Studies at the University of St Andrews.
-I previously spent time as a fellow in MoMA’s Department of Painting and Sculpture, and at The Paul Mellon Centre for Studies in British Art.
-In 2024 I was selected as a BBC/AHRC New Generation Thinker.
+Before joining UCL I was a Junior Research Fellow at Cambridge University and a Lecturer in Film Studies at the University of St Andrews.
+I received my PhD from Yale University in 2018, during which I spent time as a Museum Research Consortium fellow in MoMA’s Department of Painting and Sculpture, and as a Junior Fellow at The Paul Mellon Centre for Studies in British Art.

 For non-Scottish readers, my first two names are (I am embarrassed to say) pronounced to rhyme with “thirsty sprinkler”.
 Dootson is (unfortunately) pronounced exactly as you think it is.